oryon-dominik/dotfiles/basic-tutorials/how-to_init_a_git_repo.md

     git push -u origin --all  # sets upstream tracking reference and pushes all local branches
     ```

-    If you accidently started with https and want to switch to ssh just type
+    If you accidently started with https and want to switch over to ssh just type

     ```powershell
     git remote set-url origin git@github.com:<username>/<repo>.git
     ```

-5. Start a git flow (you can just confirm any questions asked with `<enter>`)
+5. Start a **git flow** (you can skip any questions asked and confirm with `<enter>` for now)

     ```powershell
     git flow init